bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 Install on Univention Corporate Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bareos offers additional functionality and integration into an Univention Corporate Server environment.
-Please follow the intructions in :ref:`section-UniventionCorporateServer`.
+Please follow the instructions in :ref:`section-UniventionCorporateServer`.

 If you are not interested in this additional functionality, the commands described in :ref:`section-InstallBareosPackagesDebian` will also work for Univention Corporate Servers.